This may lead to the device causing several serious injuries including uterine perforation (tearing or puncturing the uterine wall).

 What Happens if Your IUD Perforates Your Uterus?

-If your IUD has only moved out of place or is only partially expelled, your doctor may remove it during an appointment.
+If your IUD slightly moved out of place or has only been expelled partially, your doctor may remove it during an appointment.

 During IUD removal, your cervix will be opened.
 This can be done with a medication that’s inserted into the vagina before the procedure.

 Your doctor may also give you a pain reliever like ibuprofen to help ease or prevent cramping.
 In some cases, if some more pain relief is necessary during removal, your doctor may inject a medication that will numb your cervix or a numbing gel.

 Once your cervix has opened, the doctor will use medical instruments to reach for your uterus and remove the IUD.